-Why read this? : Brand values set out what your brand stands for, and what it does.
+Why read this? : Brand values set out what your brand stands for.
 But how do you decide what they are?
-We go through a simple values model to help start your thinking.
-Plus we share examples of brands visibly bringing their values to life.
-Read this to learn how to get the most out of brand values.
+We go through how to start thinking about values.
+Plus learn from our examples of brands who are good at bringing their values to life.
+Read this to learn the value of brand values.

 Defining your brand values is part of creating your brand identity.

-You make decisions about what your brand stands for.
-They drive what your brand will (and won’t do) based on these values.
-Customers tend to choose brands whose values they like and share.
+These intangible brand assets set out what your brand stands for.
+They drive what your brand will (and won’t) do.
+Customers often choose brands whose values they like and share.

 Sounds important, right?

-If you’re lucky, you might spend an hour in the middle of a 2 day brand identity workshop talking about them That’s not much time to agree on what you stand for.
+If you’re lucky, you might spend an hour in the middle of a brand identity workshop talking about them.
+That’s not much time to agree what you stand for.

-And often, it’s just power-dotting from a list of brand values someone at the agency found online.
-Because you’ve also to try and fit in brand essence, brand purpose and the rest of your identity into the same workshop.
-So you end up with shallow box-ticking thinking.
-Rather than deep, thoughtful thinking about what values and the rest really mean.
+And often, it’s just power-dotting a list of brand values someone at the agency found online.
+Because you’ve also to fit in brand essence, brand purpose and the rest of your identity into the workshop.
+You end up with shallow box-ticking thinking.
+Rather than deep thinking about what your values really mean.

-Once agreed, some poor junior marketer writes them up in Powerpoint and pastes them into the brand book.
+Then, some poor junior marketer writes them up in the brand book.
 There they linger, gathering dust.
 They might make occasional appearances in briefs or creative review meetings.
-But mostly, nobody’s giving them a lot of thought.
+But mostly, nobody gives them much thought.

 Why thinking about brand values is hard

-So why’s it hard to think about brand values?
+So why are brand values so hard to think about?
 Well, think about your own personal values for a moment.

 You’ve got some, right?